DIY Black and White Contrast Cards for Babies (Free Printable)

 How to Assemble the DIY Contrast Cards

-To assemble the contrast cards, simply print out the ones you like (there are eight pages total with two cards per page).
-You don’t need to print all of these, but I wanted to give a good variety of options.
-The card set starts with simple, large, black and white objects such as circles, triangles, and flowers.
-The last half of the card set has more complex black and white patterns.
+The card set starts with simple, large, black-and-white objects such as circles, triangles, and flowers.
+The last half of the card set has more complex black-and-white patterns.

-We made sure to include contrasting images that mirrored what the authors did in the 1984 article referenced above, including shapes, a checkerboard, and schematic faces.
 On the 3rd and 4th pages, you’ll see a smiling schematic face.
 The authors recommend lining up this face with your newborns to encourage visual stimulation and facial recognition.

 Infant stimulation cards set

-Once you’ve decided which cards to print, it’s time to place your printed pages into your laminating sheet.
-Run it through the laminator, cut the flashcard out, and round off the corners with your corner punch.
+Run it through the laminator, cut the flashcard out, and round off the corners with your corner punch if you’d like.
 It couldn’t be easier!

-Scroll through the images below to see just how easy it is:
+Take a look at the images below to see just how easy it is:

 Conclusion

-Stimulating baby and encouraging healthy development makes you feel amazing as a parent, grandparent, or caregiver!
 I love that these simple contrast cards have such an incredible impact on newborns, and they’re so easy to make yourself.

 They also make a nice, low-cost baby shower gift if you prefer to make gifts by hand!